AndroidConu-2017/05-calculator/README.md

-# Calculator v 2
+# Calculator v 3

-This is my solution for the simple Calculator exercise, with the added code to retain the state of the result displayed on the screen
+This is my solution for the simple Calculator exercise, with the added code to retain the last calculation done (input & result) between runtimes.
+It also stil retains the state of the result displayed on the screen from version 2.

-result is in a TextView so it is the programmer's responsibility to save and restore it as needed

-override
-onSaveInstanceState()
-and
-onRestoreInstanceState()

-also
-added Logging of the two methods & the result
+Shared preferences are used to save the current result in onStop() then retrieve it in onCreate()